 3. Operations & Miscellaneous

-Use the calculator below to compare approaches.
+Use the cost calculator below to compare approaches.
 You can model:

 Traditional Setup